lrmartins/lrmartins/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Museum of Zoology of the University of São Paulo
+- name: Oceanographic Institute of the University of São Paulo

 # Short bio (displayed in user profile at end of posts)

 # Interests to show in About widget
 interests:
-- Marine Invertebrates (Holothuroidea and Echinoidea)
+- Marine Invertebrates (Holothuroidea, Crinoidea and Echinoidea)
 - Evolutionary Biology
 - Systematics of echinoderms
+- Paleobiology

 # Education to show in About widget
 education: